epha/code-rescode/README.md

 Configure
 ---------
-	Choose in lib/codes.js the Adatper PNG ( binary png ) or Canvas ( dataURL (smaller size), but canvas has to be installed ) Choose in lib/bwipp/index.js the Code Generators and Defaults
+	Choose in lib/codes.js the Adatper PNG ( binary png ) or Canvas ( dataURL (smaller size), but canvas has to be installed )